willkg/douglas/docs/plugins.rst

 =======

 Douglas allows you to extend and augment its base functionality with plugins.
+Plugins allow you to:

+* create additional variables
-Plugins allow you to: to create additional variables; provide additional entry parsers, renderers, post-formatters, and pre-formatters; create new output data types; pull information from other non-blog sources; create images; and a variety of other things.
+* provide additional entry parsers, renderers, post-formatters, and pre-formatters
+* create new output data types
+* pull information from other non-blog sources
+* create images
+* and a variety of other things

-Plugins hook into Douglas using callbacks which allow plugins to handle, augment, and otherwise affect Douglas's behavior.
+Plugins hook into Douglas using callbacks which allow plugins to handle, transform, override and otherwise affect Douglas's behavior.

 Setting Douglas up to use plugins